De La Soul: 2000–2005: Art Official Intelligence and The Grind Date

-2005–present: Features, And the Anonymous Nobody... and the death of Trugoy the Dove
+2005–present: Features, And the Anonymous Nobody..., the death of Trugoy the Dove and Cabin in the Sky

 In 2005, De La Soul collaborated with Gorillaz on the hit single "Feel Good Inc.", which won a Grammy for Best Pop Vocal Collaboration (the first Grammy win in the group's career) after being nominated for a total of three Grammys.
 De La Soul also appeared on the LA Symphony single "Universal" and Posdnuos collaborated with the Portuguese MC Boss AC on a track called "Yo (Não Brinques Com Esta Merda)".
 The following year they released mixtapes Hip-Hop Mixtape, a covermount with British dance magazine Mixmag, and The Impossible: Mission TV Series – Pt.
 1, a release on the group's own AOI Records label.
 De La Soul collaborated with the athletic sneaker company Nike to produce two versions of the Nike Dunk under their skateboarding division, Nike SB.

 In 2008, the group joined A Tribe Called Quest, Nas, Tech N9ne, The Pharcyde and others on the annual Rock the Bells tour and were honored at the 5th Annual VH1 Hip Hop Honors.
 Later in the year they collaborated with dan le sac vs Scroobius Pip on a re-recording of the British group's debut single "Thou Shalt Always Kill".

 De La Soul returned as a guest on the third Gorillaz studio album, Plastic Beach alongside Super Furry Animals frontman Gruff Rhys on the song "Superfast Jellyfish".
 Two other collaborations were recorded, but did not make the final cut for the album.
 They were supposed to appear on a track entitled "Sloped Tropics", though this song did not make the final cut.
 The group remixed indie rockers Yo La Tengo's single, "Here To Fall for the Here To Fall" remixes EP which included remixes by RJD2 and Pete Rock, and were featured on a remix of Matt & Kim's single "Daylight" by DJ Troublemaker.

 In 2011, the group earned Top 5 rankings on both NPR and Soul Train's year end "Best of" lists with the Amerigo Gazaway produced De La Soul/Fela Kuti mashup, Fela Soul.
 De La Soul and Nike released Are You In?: Nike+ Original Run, which was the group's first original material since The Impossible: Mission TV Series – Pt.
 1. The album features Raheem DeVaughn as well as production from the Chicago-based duo Flosstradamus.
 The recording is a single-track recording at 44 minutes, 17 seconds, part of a continuing series of releases through the "Nike+ Sport Music" section of the online store.

 The group released De La Soul's Plug 1 & Plug 2 presents...
 First Serve in April 2012, an album that did not feature any contributions from Maseo.
-With very little promotion, the album was released to positive reviews.
+With little promotion, the album was released to positive reviews.
 This was followed by releasing one track a month during 2013.